Publications

 Abstract

 Neural scaling laws describe how language model loss decreases with parameters and data, but treat architecture as interchangeable.
 We propose architecture-conditioned scaling laws decomposing depth-width dependence, finding that optimal depth scales as D* ~ C^0.12 while optimal width scales as W* ~ C^0.34, meaning width should grow 2.8× faster than depth.
-We discover a critical depth phenomenon: beyond D_crit ~ W^0.44 (sublinear in W), adding layers increases loss despite adding parameters—the Depth Delusion.
-Validated across 30 transformer architectures spanning 17M to 7B parameters (R² = 0.922), our central finding is that at 7B scale a 64-layer model (6.38B params) underperforms a 32-layer model (6.86B params) by 0.12 nats, despite being significantly deeper—demonstrating that optimal depth-width tradeoffs persist at production scale.
+We discover a critical depth phenomenon: beyond D_crit ~ W^0.44 (sublinear in W), adding layers increases loss despite adding parameters, the effect we call the Depth Delusion.
+Validated across 30 transformer architectures spanning 17M to 7B parameters (R² = 0.922), our central finding is that at 7B scale a 64-layer model (6.38B params) underperforms a 32-layer model (6.86B params) by 0.12 nats, despite being significantly deeper.
+This demonstrates that optimal depth-width tradeoffs persist at production scale.

 Cite / details →